elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Ah! the scoundrel doesn't lie ... and they send the suborned son on the trail
+- Ah! the scoundrel wasn't lying ... and they send the sell-out son on the trail

 ---